Zdeněk Zlámal: Bari

 On 13 July 2011, he was called-up to Bari's pre-season camp and on 15 July Udinese confirmed Zlámal moved to Bari in co-ownership deal, which Fernando Forestieri also moved from the northern side to the south.

 Heart of Midlothian

 Zlámal signed a three-year contract with Scottish Premiership club Heart of Midlothian in May 2018.

 On 12 September 2020, Zlámal signed for Scottish Premiership club St. Mirren on a seven-day emergency loan.
 He played in three matches during that week, as cover for two goalkeepers who had tested positive for COVID-19.

 In May 2021, Zlámal signed for St Johnstone on an emergency loan, and was an unused substitute in the Scottish Cup semi-final on 8 May.
 Despite not being selected to start or sit on the bench for the final, Zlámal was part of the squad when the Saints won the Scottish Cup.

 Zlámal was released from Hearts in May 2021 upon the expiry of his contract.
 In September 2021, Zlámal announced his retirement from football in an Instagram post.

+FC Sigma Hodolany

+In March 2024, Zlámal signed for Czech seventh tier side FC Sigma Hodolany.
+Signed as an outfield player, he scored a hat-trick in a 4-4 draw with FC Kralice na Hané.